graphile/crystal/CONTRIBUTING.md

-The instance of GraphiQL used by PostGraphile is a [`create-react-app`](https://github.com/facebookincubator/create-react-app) located in `src/postgraphile/graphiql`.
+The instance of GraphiQL used by PostGraphile is a [`create-react-app`](https://github.com/facebookincubator/create-react-app) located in `postgraphiql`.
 When developing PostGraphile (running `scripts/dev` only), GraphiQL will run on a different port to take advantage of the `create-react-app` developer experience.

-When we build PostGraphile before publishing (with `scripts/build`), GraphiQL is built into a few JS, CSS, and HTML files then served by the PostGraphile middleware people import into their projects.
+When we build PostGraphile before publishing (with `scripts/build`), GraphiQL is built into a resources served by the PostGraphile middleware people import into their projects.

 ## Commit messages